St Marylebone Parish Church: Original design

 Entrance to the church from the north is through three doorways beneath the portico, each leading into a vestibule.
 There are arched windows above the outer doorways.
 A blank panel above the central one was intended to house a bas-relief depicting Christ's entry into Jerusalem.
 Hardwick's church was basically rectangular in plan, with two small extensions behind the entrance front, and two wings placed diagonally flanking the far end (the liturgical east), which originally housed private galleries equipped with chairs, tables and fireplaces.
 Two tiers of galleries, supported on iron columns ran around three sides of the church.
 The organ case was immediately above the altar screen; in the centre of the organ case was an arched opening with a "transparent painting" by Benjamin West, of the angel appearing to the shepherds.
 Other church furniture included a large pulpit and reading desk and high box pews.

 The steeple, placed over the central vestibule, rises around 75 ft above the roof (and thus about 120 ft above the ground).
-It is in three storeys;the first, square in plan, contains a clock, the second circular in plan, has twelve Corinthian columns supporting an entablature, while the third is in the form of a miniature temple raised on three steps and surrounded by eight caryatids, with arched openings between them.
+It is in three storeys.
+The first, square in plan, contains a clock.
+The second, circular in plan, has twelve Corinthian columns supporting an entablature.
+The third is in the form of a miniature temple raised on three steps and surrounded by eight caryatids, with arched openings between them.
 The whole structure is topped by a dome and weathervane.

-The vaulted crypt, extending under the whole church, with extensive catacombs under the west side was used for burials until being bricked up in 1853.
-Since 1987, following the reinterment of the 850 coffins it previously contained at Brookwood Cemetery in Surrey, it has housed a healing and counselling centre.
+A vaulted crypt extends under the whole church, with extensive catacombs under the west side.
+It was used for burials until being bricked up in 1853.
+Since 1987, following the reinterment of the 850 coffins previously contained at Brookwood Cemetery in Surrey, the vault has housed a healing and counselling centre.

-The church was completed in 1817, at an overall cost of £80,000.